What Is 3D Building Design Software?

 Cons

-- More focused on asset creation than full BIM documentation
+- Focused on rapid asset creation rather than full BIM documentation

 Who They're For